-This dam is rated in poor condition resulting from a record breaking storm event.
+This dam is rated in poor condition resulting from a record-breaking storm event.
 If not repaired, the headcut that has formed within the spillway will continue to travel upstream to the dam's embankment, threatening the structural integrity of the dam.
 This project will repair the dam to prevent failure and the public safety risk posed by a dam failure.

 Pinon Canyon Dam is a low hazard flood control dam built in the 1950's.
 Pinon Dam is an earthen fill embankment located in the Vicente Arroyo, tributary to the Chico-Torreon, which is a tributary to the Rio Puerco.
 The Rio Puerco is the largest tributary to the Rio Grande in the United States, is on the State of New Mexico's 305d list, and next for Total Maximum Daily Load regulation.
 Pinon Dam was designed to reduce flood flows, alleviate erosion, stop head cutting and minimize the sediment load downstream.
-During the preliminary design phase, it was determined that the dam no longer has the storage capacity to fulfill its purpose due to decades of sediment loading.
-The dam will be decommissioned, instead of repaired, to reduce risk and long-term maintenance costs.